 • Crime: Killed 6 people, including a couple, two children, and two elderly women, in a massacre that shook the city of Kumagaya in 2015.

-• Details: Nakada, known as the "Kumagaya Killer," was in a state of psychotic outbreak at the time of the crime.
-The case brought to light concerns about support for immigrants with mental health issues.
+• Details: Nakada, known as the “Kumagaya Killer,” was in a state of psychotic outbreak at the time of the crime.
+The case raised concerns about support for immigrants with mental health issues.

 Mamoru Takuma

-• Crime: In 2001, Mamoru Takuma invaded an elementary school in Ikeda and killed 8 children, in addition to injuring 15 other people.
+• Crime: In 2001, Mamoru Takuma invaded an elementary school in Ikeda and killed 8 children, injuring 15 others.

-• Repercussion: The attack led to reforms in the security measures of Japanese schools, including the installation of gates and access control systems.
+• Repercussions: The attack led to reforms in security measures in Japanese schools, including the installation of gates and access control systems.

 Tsutomu Miyazaki